 Outpatient Rehabilitation – During intensive outpatient treatment, clients live at home or in a sober living residence which can help keep them accountable for their recovery commitment.
 Our staff coordinates with local, reputable sober living homes to ensure that our clients are living in a safe place and that their needs are being met, even when they are not at clinical sessions.
 During this time, clients are also encouraged to become involved in local twelve-step fellowships, to find sponsors, and to begin working the steps of recovery through participation in these groups.
 IOP is a place where clients can process their experiences in twelve-step fellowships and support one another in those individual journeys.

 Addiction is difficult to overcome alone.
-If you feel that you or a loved one is struggling with kratom abuse, our specialists are on standby and ready to help.
+If you feel that you or a loved one is struggling with a kratom addiction, our specialists are on standby and ready to help.
 Call (828)518-6996 and speak with an addiction expert today.